BlueM/XMLTransformer/README.markdown

 What is it good for?
 --------------------
 In my opinion, CBXMLTransformer performs very well if the input XML and the output to be produced are similarly structured.
-Moreover, if data from the input XML has to be processed by an existing PHP codebase, it is probably cleaner to use CBXMLTransformer instead of XSL-T.
+Moreover, if data from the input XML has to be processed by an existing PHP codebase, it is possibly cleaner and simpler to use CBXMLTransformer instead of XSL-T.

 What is it not so good for?
 ----------------------------